phil-baller/phil-baller/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a trade journal
+- 🔭 I’m currently doing alot of coding
-- 🌱 I’m currently learning Express js
+- 🌱 I’m currently thinking alot about life
 - ⚡ Fun fact: The ways of the wind